sachin-hadola/openeye/README.md

 - Add .env file which i have shared in email

-- I have added DB sql file in database folder, setup this database in your system and change db setting in .env file
+- I have added openeyes.sql file in database folder, setup this database in your system and change db setting in .env file

 - Now you good to go to run the project - run command "php artisan serve" to run the project